 What kind of authority is it?
 We need to be clear what we mean.
 What does submission and obedience to scripture actually require of us?

 In his commentary on Genesis, Rabbi Jonathan Sacks offers an interesting perspective on the relationship of the believer to the scriptures.
 He notes that while there are 613 commands in the Torah, ancient Hebrew had no word for ‘obey’.
 Modern Hebrew had to create a word for outright obedience.
-The Hebrew words shema and lishmoa express a call to hear, listen, attend, understand.
+The Hebrew words and express a call to hear, listen, attend, understand.

 Sacks therefore suggests that God seeks from us ‘a greater virtue than obedience’ (4).
-He seeks our responsibility.
-We are to read and interpret and follow, responsibly.
+He seeks our

-English translations miss this by more often translating those words ‘obey’ (ironically a word that has its roots in the anglo-french audīre – ‘to hear’).
+English translations miss this by more often translating those words ‘obey’ (ironically a word that has its roots in the anglo-french – ‘to hear’).

 Rather than an unquestioning submission to commands, honouring the authority of scripture requires a careful hearing, listening and attentiveness to the texts.
 In involves questioning and dialogue with the text and with each other.
 It is a work of continuing, communal discernment.